sethmlarson/sethmlarson.dev/app/markdown/2023-12-28/security-developer-in-residence-weekly-report-23.md

 * Submitted a [pull request](https://github.com/python/cpython/pull/113490) for adding the new Software Bill-of-Materials Devguide URL to validation errors.
 * Triaged and responded to multiple security reports submitted to the Python Security Response Team at `security@python.org`.

-That's all for this year! 👋 If you're interested in more you can read [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-22).
+That's all for this year! 👋 If you're interested in more you can read [next week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-24) or [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-22).